The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Does your god live on this mountain?
 Sephora

 : Sinai is His high place, His temple.
 Moses

 : If this god is God, he would live on every mountain, in every valley.
 He would not be the god of Ishmael or Israel alone, but of all men.
 It is said he created all men in his image.
 He would dwell in every heart, every mind, every soul.

-: I do not know about such things, but I know that the mountain rumbles when God is there, and the earth trembles, and the clouds are red with fire.
+: I do not know about such things, but I do know that the mountain rumbles when God is there, and the earth trembles, and the cloud is red with fire.
 Moses

-: At such a time, has any man gone to see Him, face-to-face?
+: At such a time, has any man ever gone to see Him, face-to-face?
 Sephora

 : No man has ever set foot on the forbidden slopes of Sinai.
 Why do you want to see Him, Moses?
 Moses

 : To know that He is.
-And if He is, to know why He has not heard the cry of slaves in bondage.
+And if He is, to know why He has not heard the cries of slaves in bondage.

-: In the copper mines of Sinai... the living are dead.
+: In the copper mines of Geber, the living are dead.
 Moses

 : A merchant buying copper saw you in the tent of Jethro.
 Moses